-With that established, let us outline how $k$ affects reconstruction error and orthogonality loss.
-In the time-honored tradition of adding zero and applying the triangle inequality, one can obtain the following bound on reconstruction error committed in the preconditioning step:
+That established, let us see how $k$ affects reconstruction error and orthogonality loss.
+In the tradition of adding zero and applying the triangle inequality, one can obtain the following bound on reconstruction error committed in the preconditioning step:

-We have labeled the more opaque term in \eqref{eq:reconstruction_error_bound} the \textit{truncation error}.
-To better understand it, suppose $\delta$ is the distortion of $\mtx{S}$ for the range of $\mtx{M}$.
-We claim that under mild assumptions for the accuracy of operations on Lines \ref{form_sk} and \ref{qrcp}, and an assumption that $\sk{\mtx{A}}_k$ is not too ill-conditioned, one can bound
+Of the two terms in this upper bound, the \textit{truncation error} is more opaque.
+To better understand it, suppose $\distortion$ is the distortion of $\mtx{S}$ for the range of $\mtx{M}$.
+We claim that under mild assumptions for the accuracy of operations on Lines \ref{line:form_sk} and \ref{line:qrcp_sk}, and an assumption that $\sk{\mtx{A}}_k$ is not too ill-conditioned, one can bound

-Since $\|\sk{\mtx{C}}_k\|$ is decreasing with $k$, this bound suggests that $k$ should be large to keep reconstruction error under control.
+Since $\|\sk{\mtx{C}}_k\|_\mathrm{F}$ is decreasing with $k$, this bound suggests that $k$ should be large to keep reconstruction error under control.

 Unfortunately, if $\mtx{M}$ is ill-conditioned, then choosing $k$ too large can pose severe problems.
-The basic reason for this stems from the fact that $\cond(\sk{\Roo}_n)$ can be as large as $\cond(\mtx{S}{\mtx{M}})$, which in turn can be as large as $\frac{1+\delta}{1-\delta}\cond(\mtx{M})$.
-This suggests that $\sk{\Roo}_k$ can be ill-conditioned when $k$ is large, even when $\delta$ is small.
+The basic reason for this stems from the fact that $\cond(\sk{\Roo}_n)$ can be as large as $\cond(\mtx{S}{\mtx{M}})$, which in turn can be as large as $\sqrt{\frac{1+\distortion}{1-\distortion}}\cond(\mtx{M})$.
+This suggests that $\sk{\Roo}_k$ can be ill-conditioned when $k$ is large, even when $\distortion$ is small.
 This matters since larger condition numbers for $\sk{\Roo}_k$ risk larger rounding errors at the step when we form the $m \times k$ matrix $\pre{\mtx{M}}$.
-If this step is performed inaccurately, then $\cond(\pre{\mtx{M}})$ might be far from one even if $\delta$ is small, which risks orthogonality loss in $\mtx{Q}_k$ that cannot be controlled by our choice of sketching distribution for \cref{alg:CQRRPT_full}.
+If this step is performed inaccurately, then $\cond(\pre{\mtx{M}})$ might be far from one even if $\distortion$ is small, which risks orthogonality loss in $\mtx{Q}_k$ that cannot be controlled by our choice of sketching distribution for \cref{alg:CQRRPT_full}.